ayeryn/nextjs-dashboard/notes.md

      - If status is 'paid', the background will be green (`bg-green-500`), and the text will be white (`text-white`).

 In summary, this code sets up a basic functional component that accepts a `status` prop of type `string`.

+## Fonts and Images
+**Why Optimize Fonts?**
+- Fonts play a significant role in the design of a website, but using custom fonts in your prohect can affect **performance** if the font files need to be fetched and loaded.
+- `next/fonts` module for automatically optimizing fonts in the application.
+  - It downloads fint files at build tiume and hosts them with your other static assets
+  - This means when a user visits your application, there are no additional nextwork requests for fonts which would impact performance.